andrewbaxter/structre/readme.md

 let m = KV::from_str("hi: 39393")?;
 ```

-The `structre::Error::Field` result only occurs if a field's `from_str` method fails - if all of your fields are strings, you can only get `Error::NoMatch`.
+`from_str` returns a result with error type `structre::Error`.
+The `structre::Error::Field` result only occurs if a field's `from_str` method fails - if all of your fields are strings, you can only get `structre::Error::NoMatch`.

 # Supported structures